yale-nlp/MMVU/README.md

     "metadata": {
         "subject": // Subject of the example
-        "textbook": // From which textbook the example is curated from "rationale": // rationale for the answer (Coming Soon!)
-        "knowledge": // List of wikipedia URLs for the domain knowledge (Coming Soon!)
+        "textbook": // From which textbook the example is curated from "rationale": // Annotated rationale for the answer, proofread by GPT-4o "knowledge": // List of wikipedia URLs for the domain knowledge },
-    },
     "question":  // The question
     "choices": // choices for multiple-choice questions